mferrari0/Reor20---Radar-Precipitation-Prediction/README.md

 - rain gauge measurements: name of rain gauge, date and measurement (in mm of rain)
 - radar measurements: name of watershed, date and average measurement over the watershed (in mm of rain)

-NOTE: the radar measurements span timewisefrom 2010 to 2021.
+NOTE: the radar measurements span timewise from 2010 to 2021.

 ## Method

 ### Exploratory Data Analysis

 At first we performed an exploratory data analysis.
 To get a feeling of the spacial correlation between the rain gauges and the radat data measurements, I plotted the map of the US with both for two particular days.
 Below a snipped of the 1st of April 2015 is provided.
+The color of the watersheds represents the radar data (target) and the color of the points represent the rain gauges measurements.

 <img src="Images/screenshots/screenshot_2_second_of_april_2015-1.PNG" height="300" width="600" >